Sarry000/3d-Protfolio-Websit/README.md

 *   **TypeScript:** A typed superset of JavaScript that compiles to plain JavaScript.
 *   **Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.
 *   **Firebase:** Used for backend services (specifically for the contact form).
-*   **Google Gemini:** Integrated for AI functionality, likely powering the contact form's email sending feature.
+*   **Google Gemini:** Integrated for AI functionality, powering the contact form's email generation.
+*   **Resend:** Used for sending emails from the contact form.

 ## Features

 *   **Projects Section:** Displays a portfolio of my work.
 *   **Skills Section:** Highlights my technical skills.
-*   **Contact Section:** Provides a form for visitors to get in touch.
+*   **Contact Section:** Provides a form for visitors to get in touch, which sends an email via Resend.
 *   **Responsive Design:** Adapts to different screen sizes.

-## Usage

-As a personal portfolio website, the primary usage is for visitors to view my projects, learn about my skills, and contact me through the provided form.

 ## Running Locally